cmyisha-cmd/ballin-with-ocie/server/README.md

-# Ballin' with Ocie Server
+# Ballin' with Ocie Backend

-Run with npm install && npm start
+See index.js for API routes.